 No corporal punishment shall be administered to any student by any District employee.
-There are times within the scope of their employment, when it becomes necessary for staff to use reasonable and appropriate physical intervention with a student that does not constitute restraint as defined by this policy, to accomplish the following:
+There are times, when it becomes necessary for staff to use reasonable and appropriate physical intervention with a student that does not constitute restraint as defined by this policy, to accomplish the following:

-- To guell a disturbance threatening physical injury to the student or others. - 2.
-To obtain possession of weapons or other dangerous objects upon or within the control of the student. - For the purpose of self-defense.
-3. - For protection of persons against physical injury, or prevent the destruction of property which could lead to physical injury to the student or others.
+- To guell a disturbance threatening physical injury to the student or others. - To obtain possession of weapons or other dangerous objects upon or within the control of the student. - 3.
+For the purpose of self-defense. - For protection of persons against physical injury, or prevent the destruction of property which could lead to physical injury to the student or others.

-Under no circumstances shall a student be physically held for five minutes or longer unless the provisions regarding restraint contained in the policy and accompanying regulation are followed.
+Under no circumstances shall a student be physically held for five minutes or longer unless the provisions regarding restraint are followed.